-Well, it’s now the Christmas/New Year break and I’ve played six games across both the 5th Grade sides as well a one-off game for the 4s at the start of the season.
+Well, it’s now the Christmas/New Year break, and I’ve played six games across both the 5th Grade sides as well a one-off match for the 4s at the start of the season.

 Since then, I have spent my time in both our 5th Grade sides.
 With the Blacks, I was opening the bowling with Simon while with the Yellows, I was a change bowler.
-Regardless on the role, I was very effective as I was averaging exactly two wickets a game while bowling out my allocation of eight overs.
-The obvious difference was the economy rate as per the below which maybe due to my differing roles.
+Regardless of the role, I was handy as I was averaging exactly two wickets a game while bowling out my allocation of eight overs.
+The noticeable difference was the economy rate as per the below, which may be due to my differing roles.

 Yellows: 3 games, 6 wickets, Average 20.33, Economy 5.04, Strike Rate 24